This chapter contains descriptions of all of the features that are new to Oracle Database Release 19c.

 New PDB_GUID Audit Record Field for SYSLOG and the Windows Event Viewer

-The audit record fields for SYSLOG and the Windows Event Viewer now include a new field, PDB_GUID, to identify the pluggable database associated with a unified audit trail record.
+The audit record fields for SYSLOG and the Windows Event Viewer now include a new field, PDB_GUID, to identify the pluggable database (PDB) associated with a unified audit trail record.

 New EVENT_TIMESTAMP_UTC Column in the UNIFIED_AUDIT_TRAIL View